platipusica/jampy-posfixaliases/README.md

 The Jam.py Postfix Aliases Application is my take on solving the problem of:

-* The Application Access in an secure and monitored way
+* The Application Access in an secure and monitored way over the Web
-* The Complete Actions History on any virtual domain (or any other)
+* The Complete Actions History on any virtual domain (or any other part of App)
 * Virtual domain file Header and Footer (as bulk entries)
 * Individual email aliases records on/off (with bulk entries)
 * Custom Comments (ie Incident in Service Ticketing Software)